 Gossip protocols

-Epidemic information dissemination: Each node periodically broadcasts updates to random neighbors.
-They guarantee eventual consistency with high probability with minimal coordination.
+Epidemic dissemination: each node periodically forwards updates to random neighbors.
+With high probability, the system converges with minimal coordination.

 Detailed analysis